iomesh/docs/docs/advanced-functions/localpv-manager.md

 In the above example, an IOMesh local PV with a capacity of 2G is created, corresponding to a directory on the node.
 By default, there is no limit on the amount of data written to this directory, allowing more than 2G to be written.
 However, if you have capacity isolation requirements, you can enable the capacity limit for the IOMesh local PV.

 To use the capacity limit function with the `xfs_quota `tool, `parameters.basePath` in StorageClass should be an XFS format mount point and has the XFS `prjquota` feature enabled via the mount option.
 Once enabled, a local PV with `xfs quota` configured will be created to verify the declared capacity in the PVC.

 **Procedure**

-The following example assumes that the local PV is created on the `/var/iomesh/localpv-quota` directory, and the disk path is `/dev/sdx`.
+The following example assumes that the local PV is created in the `/var/iomesh/localpv-quota` directory, and the disk path is `/dev/sdx`.

 1. Create a directory `/var/iomesh/localpv-quota` as `basePath`.